 ABOUT US

-FHELC is a non-profit 501(c)(3) organization bringing therapeutic equine assisted services to Teller County, Colorado.
+FHELC is a non-profit 501(c)(3) organization bringing equine assisted services to Teller County, Colorado.

 HISTORY